andylighthouse/myAutoTwitterBot/README.md

-A bot that retweets about trump, basketball and hiphop
+A bot that auto retweets about trump, basketball and hiphop.
+It also has the ability to auto follow people